IAIK/cache_template_attacks/README.md

 The resulting log file is in a format which can be parsed by LibreOffice Calc or similar software.
 You can analyze information leakage through the cache using this log file.

-**Note:** The spy.sh script does this part automatically, it profiles all shared libraries and binary files loaded by the program under attack (for instance gedit).

 You are generally looking for events which have single high peaks, like the following:
 ```